Rosh1988/bynder-ui-automation/README.md

 ## CI CD Pipeline on GitHub
 A CI CD Pipeline is created on GitHub using the GitHub Actions.
 The Workflow runs the pipeline on every push and executes the automation tests.
-The Pipeline runs with the test user "byndertest"
+The Pipeline runs with the test user "byndertest" and the password is supplied as a secret token.